mend-toolkit/mend-examples/Repo-Integration/Self-Managed/README.md

 ## Prerequisites
 - Docker, Docker Compose, git, wget, SCM Repository instance up and running
 - Make sure that Ports 9000 and 5678 are open and accessible on the machine you will be running the integration on.
+Netcat(```nc```) is required for the port_check section of the setup script to properly run and provide feedback

 ## Steps for a fast setup in AWS EC2
 1) Provision a new EC2 instance with the following characteristics: